MaTsou/drying_rails/README.md

   end
   ```

-+ Exposers are classes to put together all stuff needed to next view.
-They live
++ Exposers are classes to put together all stuff needed to a view.
+They
-  in `app/drying/exposers` folder.
-I try to mimic `Hanami` syntax using an
+  subclass the `DryExposer` class.
+They live in `app/drying/exposers` folder.
+I
-  `expose` method.
-They, like `Hanami`, also provide automatic module
+  try to mimic `Hanami` syntax using an `expose` method.
+They, like `Hanami`,
-  decoration with `Presenters` (Hanami Parts).
+  also provide automatic module decoration with `Presenters` (Hanami Parts).
   See docs for complete syntax.

-  `context` is a Ustruct containing calling options.
-If `context` provide an
+  `context` is a Ustruct containing calling
-  already name stuff (here `post`), the exposer do not call corresponding
+  options.
+If `context` provide an already name stuff (here `post`), the
-  expose method..
+  exposer do not call corresponding expose method..
   ```
   # app/drying/exposers/posts.rb
   module Exposers